JobMoll/tidy-wp/readme.txt

 == Installation ==
-Install the Tidy WP plugin on your Wordpress website.
+Install the Tidy WP plugin on your WordPress website.
 Create an Tidy WP account on tidywp.com
 Login with your Tidy WP account and you should see your website in your app!